-Elaine has a deep and abiding enthusiasm for the efforts of the School to encourage the emergence of thoughtful, aware, well-educated young people.
+Elaine has a deep and abiding enthusiasm for the efforts of the School to encourage the emergence of curious, critical, well-educated and engaged young people.

 Bill Roedy’s dedication to ASL as a trustee spans more than 20 years, making him the school’s longest serving board member.
-Bill is a representative on the Cultural Competency Council and serves on the Investment and Trustee Affairs committees.
-He was a member of the Strategic Planning Committee, and has twice delivered the commencement address at graduation, in 1994 and 2010.
+He is a representative on the Cultural Competency Council and serves on the Investment and Trustee Affairs committees.
+Bill was the first co-chair of the Diversity Council (or ICCE), and served on the Strategic Planning Committee.
+He has twice delivered the commencement address at graduation, in 1994 and 2010.
 Bill and his wife, Alex, are parents to Noa ’14, Liam ’16, Rocky ’20 and Tiger ’22.